Holic75/KingmakerRebalance/README.md

 - Increased damage reduction defensive power increases dr by 2 instead of 1 to make it similar to unchained barbarian rage power,
 - Acid Fog spell effect was changed to work as in pnp,
 - Mystic Theurge now receives spell synthesis ability at level 10,
-- Vital Strike now works with ranged attacks.
+- Vital Strike now works with ranged attacks,
+- Sylvan Sorcerer druid level for animal companion progression is equal to his class level - 4 (min 1)

 Original game bug fixes:
 - Vital Strike now takes standard action and extra damage dice are no longer multplied on critical hits,